Professor, The Saul R. Korey Department of Neurology

 Director, Institute for Brain Disorders and Neural Regeneration

-Further, we are attempting to use the knowledge gained from these multidisciplinary studies to design innovative gene- and stem cell-based regenerative therapies.
+Further, we are attempting to use the knowledge gained from these multidisciplinary studies to design innovative gene/epigenetic- and stem cell-based regenerative therapies.
 We are in the process of defining the dynamic roles of environmental factors, cell-cell signaling pathways and cell autonomous cues in promoting stem cell activation, expansion, lineage restriction, lineage commitment, cell cycle exit and terminal differentiation.
-We have identified specific transcription factor codes that endow the progeny of specific stem cell subpopulations with their unique cellular properties.
+We have identified specific transcription factor codes that endow the progeny of specific stem cell subpopulations with their unique cellular properties and cell identity.

 These insights have already allowed us to "reprogram" different regional stem and progenitor cells both in vitro and in vivo to acquire the cellular properties of specific neuronal and glial subtypes that are lost in different classes of neurological diseases.
 We have also utilized embryonic stem cells, both to define initial stages of neural induction and patterning of the neural tube that have previously been difficult to examine experimentally, and as therapeutic reagents for those diseases of the nervous system in which multiple regional neuronal and glial subtypes are targeted.
 The ultimate aim of these studies is to identify innovative approaches to brain repair by activation of latent neural stem cell pools throughout the neuraxis to engage in selective regeneration of those cell types and neural network connections that have been compromised in specific disease states.
 The ability to activate and recruit these latent developmental programs to participate in selective neural regenerative responses will help to reestablish functional neural networks that preserve the integrity of previously acquired informational traces.